 To facilitate teaching in the online mode I translated the content of my notes into slides.
 These can be downloaded below, split by topic ("Lecture").

-The slides below have been prepared for my graduate-level class on miscellaneous topics in microeconometrics taught at CERGE-EI.
-While they are not based on a set of lecture notes, these slides are designed in partial continuity with the ones above.
-This is useful for the sake of a unified notation and easier cross-referencing.
+I prepared the slides below for the graduate-level class on miscellaneous topics in "microeconometrics" I teach at CERGE-EI (in this class I have over time increasingly emphasized the structural industrial organization component).
+While the slides are not based on a set of lecture notes, they are designed in partial continuity with the ones above.
+I find this useful for the sake of a unified notation and for easier cross-referencing.
 Examples, estimates and figures from actual research papers that are shown in class are typically not included in these slides; the same applies to illustrative computer programs.